-The amounts above are based on 83,681,580 shares of common stock outstanding as of September 30, 2013 and assume no exercise of outstanding options or warrants since that date.
-The number of common stock expected to be outstanding after this offering excludes:
+The amounts above are based on 102,683,984 shares of common stock outstanding as of September 30, 2014 and assume no exercise of outstanding options or warrants since that date and exclude:

-- 5,730,169 shares of our common stock issuable upon the exercise of stock options outstanding as of September 30, 2013, having a weighted average exercise price of \$3.73 per share; - 1,565,070 shares of our common stock available as of September 30, 2013 for future issuance pursuant to our 2003 Stock Option Plan and our 2012 Equity Incentive Plan; and - 10,392,387 shares of our common stock issuable upon the exercise of outstanding warrants as of September 30, 2013 with a weighted-average exercise price of \$3.57 per share.
+5,792,428 shares of our common stock issuable upon the exercise of stock options outstanding as of September 30, 2014, having a weighted average exercise price of \$3.94 per share;

+- 5,555,864 shares of our common stock available as of September 30, 2014 for future issuance pursuant to our 2012 Equity Incentive Plan; - 1,755,845 shares of our common stock issued upon the exercise of warrants since September 30, 2014; and - 11,722,163 shares of our common stock to be issued to MD Anderson within sixty days of the execution of the MD Anderson License, pursuant to the terms of the MD Anderson License, a letter agreement that we and Intrexon entered into with MD Anderson on January 9, 2015, or the Letter Agreement, and the securities issuance agreements and registration rights agreement entered into in connection therewith, which we collectively refer to as the MD Anderson Equity Agreements.

-To the extent options or warrants outstanding as of September 30, 2013 have been or may be exercised or other shares have been issued, there may be further dilution to investors.
+To the extent options or warrants outstanding as of September 30, 2014 have been or may be exercised or other shares have been issued, there may be further dilution to investors.

-Material United States federal income and estate tax consequences for certain non-U.S. holders
+Material United States federal income and estate tax consequences for non-U.S. holders